Search for a topic below, or jump to a section. Click any question to expand the answer.

 • Fishmarks (Full Data) — includes all metadata, lists, tags, and diary entries

-Tip: You can export all marks at once or export individual lists from the sidebar.
+Tip: You can export all marks at once or export individual lists via the sidebar context menu.

 Data & Privacy